 Stuff That Costs More...But Gets You Nothing

 You won’t reach 10 Gigabit (assuming we are talking about a typical desktop gaming PC or console).
 The reason is simple.
 The vast majority (99%) of all network speeds are still stuck at 1 Gigabit.
 If your gaming PC or console only supports 1 Gigabit then that is the speed limit.
-If the rest of your network equipment is operating at 10 Gigabit it still will not make a difference...you are stuck at 1 Gigabit when gaming.
+If the rest of your network equipment is operating at 10 Gigabit it still will not make a difference...your fastest ethernet cable for gaming will be stuck at 1 Gigabit.

-Stuff That Costs More and Might Actually Hurt Your Game Score...
+Stuff That Costs More and Might Actually Hurt Your High Score...

 Now, let’s talk about shielding.
 Shielded must be better, right?
 Only in specific circumstances that the home user is unlikely to face.
 In fact, it might cause you trouble.
 Shielded Ethernet cable must be properly grounded and all components in the link should be shielded as well.
 Doing otherwise may cause ground loops and floating cable shields which can generate mayhem.
 This blog article will detail more on that subject: Shielded vs Unshielded Cable.